Curious about Marie?

 Which one of your books is your favorite?

 I still have to say it’s Upon Your Return, the first historical romance novel I finished.
 Partly because it took me nine years to write, and it evolved considerably over time.
 The rest is because I can relate so well with the heroine, Fara Bellamont.
 She is rare among her contemporaries.
 Plus, her love interest, Captain Grant Hill, is melt-worthy.
-The second edition of the novel is set to be released on November 23, 2020.
+The second edition of the novel was released on November 23, 2020.

 “Write what disturbs you, what you fear, what you have not been willing to speak about.
 Be willing to be split open.”